Training design classes for the marketing executive

 Design history, examples, great ads.
 Discussion that focuses on your own taste level, your own value system.

 Brief review of relevant software and hardware.
+(We do not teach software.)

 Page layout basics including: